jbukoski/PotentialNaturalRegeneration/README.md

     Answer: I saw that they classifyied as plantation and regrowth, also take a look on [Matt's data section](#Matt-s-data);
 1. There is no "distance to nearest forest" variable.
 I see you say we can extract them.
 I care most about distance to forest, and am less concerned about including distance to roads or rivers.
 I think distance to forest should be calculated at a 30m resolution and would need to be done at two time periods:
     Answer: OK, already done in Felipe'staks section;
-1. :checkbox: Felipe, when we start to use this data I would like to check if we have information for natural regeneration and plantation only or forest cover as well.
+1. :black_square_button: Felipe, when we start to use this data I would like to check if we have information for natural regeneration and plantation only or forest cover as well.
 Otherwise we will need to generate foret cover data from Hansen for 2000 and 2012.
     Answer: I believe this is already defined.
 But not sure. **Could someone confirm?**
 1. check if we have information for natural regeneration and plantation only or forest cover as well.
 Otherwise we will need to generate foret cover data from Hansen for 2000 and 2012.
     Answer: This seems to be solved, right?  **Could someone confirm?**